msujansky/nf-samap/README.md

 - [ ] **Reproducibility & Reporting**
     - Add version reporting for SAMap in logs and outputs
-    - Ensure Docker image versioning is clear and consistent (`ryansonder/samap:v1.0.0`)
+    - Ensure Docker image versioning is clear and consistent (`pipeline/samap:v1.0.0`)

+- [ ] **Data Accesibility**
+    - Add a way to easily clone the data from the original SAMap repo